MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/5-run-razor-pages-project.md

 We can't view the *:::no-loc text="ContosoPets.UI":::* application's pages in a browser, since it is not yet hosted on a public endpoint.
 We will host the the app on a public endpoint in a following step.

 > [!IMPORTANT]
-> Check *:::no-loc text="ContosoPets.UI.log":::* if you encounter any unexpected behavior.
-If the build fails or other errors occur, the log file's information helps to troubleshoot.
-If you make code changes, run `kill $(pidof dotnet)` to stop all .NET Core apps before attempting to run again.
+> If you make code changes, run `kill $(pidof dotnet)` to stop all .NET Core apps before attempting to run again.

 A variation of the following output displays to indicate your application is being hosted: